 Oct.
 18- 20th, 2019 – Almazan collaborates with impacted advocates, artists and change-makers creating an original piece addressing civic participation towards de-carceration.
 With Theater of Change Forum with Broadway Advocacy Coalition, Columbia University School of Law and The Center for Institutional and Social Change.)

 Nov.
 2nd, 2019– Almazan collaborates with Pen America in a series of interviews, featuring Pen America poetry by incarcerated women at Paloma Prisoner events and as a guest at the Writing for Justice Fellows cohort gathering.)

 Nov.
 13th, 2019- La Paloma Prisoner Project: Women, Trauma & De-carceration at Kingsborough Community College.
 Collaboration with Dr. Vanda Seward.
 Featuring panelist Donna Hylton (Center for Health, Equity and Justice).

 Nov.
 20th, 2019– Poetic Theatre Productions Poetic Theater Productions, Judson Arts Wednesdays, and The La Paloma Prisoner Project in association with La Lucha Arts presents:

 Ascención: Celebrating the Movement Toward Liberation – directed by Estefania Fadul. @ Judson Memorial Church

 Join us for an evening highlighting the work of women artists of color devoted to advocating for and developing work around de-carceration, liberation, and reclamation.
 With a particular focus on those who have been targeted or imprisoned for protecting and defending themselves, their rights, and those of other women or their families, Ascención will create a space for activism, healing, and embracing a destiny of liberation.

-December 2019 (Date TBA) – La Paloma Prisoner staged reading tour to Incarceration Facilities in New York City, directed by Estefania Fadul.
+December 18th, 2019 – La Paloma Prisoner staged reading tour to Incarceration Facilities (Rikers Island) in New York City, directed by Estefania Fadul.